lightbluetitan/rossi-design-philosophy/README.md

 The Rossi Design Philosophy is licensed under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
 You are free to use, adapt, and share this methodology without restrictions.

-**Attribution**: We kindly request that you credit Renzo Caceres Rossi as the creator when using or adapting the RDP, but this is **optional and not mandatory**.
+**Attribution**: We encourage you to credit Renzo Caceres Rossi as the creator when using or adapting the RDP, but this is **entirely optional**.
 Suggested citation:
 Caceres Rossi, R. (2025).
 The Rossi Design Philosophy: A Systematic Methodology for R Dataset Packages.

-- **Optional Attribution File**: Including a [`METHODOLOGY.md` template](METHODOLOGY.md) in the root of your package to document adherence to the RDP is recommended but **not mandatory**.
+- **Optional Attribution File**: Including a [`templates/METHODOLOGY.md` template](templates/METHODOLOGY.md) in the root of your package to document adherence to the RDP is encouraged but **not required**.
-- **Optional DESCRIPTION Note**: You may include attribution in the `DESCRIPTION` file (e.g., "This package follows the Rossi Design Philosophy, Caceres Rossi, 2025"), but this is also **optional**.
+- **Optional DESCRIPTION Note**: You may include attribution in the `DESCRIPTION` file (e.g., "This package follows the Rossi Design Philosophy, Caceres Rossi, 2025"), but this is also **not required**.
 - **Our Goal**: We prioritize the adoption of the RDP to enhance the R ecosystem.
 If you choose not to include attribution, there is no issue—just apply the philosophy to create high-quality dataset packages!

 ---